tobi-awolaju-21/Collogedorm/README.md

 # Collogedorm
-A video call and chat app like omegle but for College students and live streaming lectures
+A voice call and chat app like omegle but for College students and live streaming lectures via audio only